-Spring 2014 First Year Writing Seminar Courses
+Fall 2015 First Year Writing Seminar Courses

 151. First-Year Writing Seminar.

-Degree Requirement: F2
+Degree Requirement: F2s

 A course that develops the ability to read and think critically, to employ discussion and writing as a means of exploring and refining ideas, and to express those ideas in effective prose.
 Individual sections of the course will explore different topics in reading, discussion, and writing.
 Topics are selected by individual professors and are designed to help students develop transferable skills of analysis and argumentation, applicable to the various disciplines of the liberal arts and sciences.
 Several papers will be required, at least one of which will involve use of the library and proper documentation.
 The seminar will emphasize successive stages of the writing process, including prewriting, drafting, and revision, and will provide feedback from classmates and the instructor.

 FYWS 151.
-Folklore and Oral History
+Oral History and Oral Tradition.

-Section 06 MWF 01:00-01:50 pm
+Section 06 MWF 12:00-12:50 pm

 Professor Lori Garner